scuzzydude/asimov/asimov.md

 There will be a public staking period where the remaining 0.5% of asimov is sold in whole units at the mint value.
 We want fair and geographically dispersed distribution, so asimov will only be sold in whole units and one at a time, one per individual.
 The Foundation shall determine a way to do this fairly, which will probably require some type of identification, perhaps this is opportunity for pre-pledge registration.

+The purpose of the public staking is to prevent any one person from the private stake over the both the asimov as a currency and the development of The Foundation.

 ###

 ### National Stakes

 10% of asimov will be reserved for national stakes.
 Once **asimov** is established as a stable metric, some asimov may be issued to national governments in exchange for holding stakes in their fiat currency or bonds.
-There may be legal stipulations the national government must make, for instance, accepting payment for taxes in asimov, before a stake agreement is made.
+There may be legal concessions the national government must make, for instance, accepting payment for taxes in asimov, before a stake agreement is made.

 The Foundation's board shall decide when this is both appropriate and feasible.